 - People who are awaiting or who have had a liver transplant.

-The NACI also recommends the vaccine for high-risk children 1 year of age or older.
-But some provinces or territories may recommend the vaccine for high-risk children age 6 months and older.footnote 3
+The NACI also recommends the vaccine for high-risk children 6 months of age or older.

 How Well It Works

 Hepatitis A vaccine is 94% to 100% effective in preventing HAV infection when both shots in the vaccination series are given.footnote 6

 The vaccine offers some protection within 2 weeks after the first dose.
 But to have long-term protection, adults and children need to have a second dose 6 to 18 months later (depending on the recommendation of the vaccine manufacturer).footnote 7